Phl3bas/Phl3bas/README.md

 <br/>

 I am a Full Stack Software Engineer based in Dorset, UK.
-I have a passion for building this with code, in particular creating packages for other developers to use.
+I have a passion for building things with code, in particular creating packages for other developers to use.

 <br/>